KagemaNjoroge/ultimate_pos/README.md

 ## Ultimate Point of Sale (POS) 💸

-A Point of Sale web app for businesses built with Python and Django for perfectionists.
+A Point of Sale web app for businesses built with Python and Django.

 <div style="text-align: center"><a><img src="screenshots\dashboard.png" width="70%" alt="Ultimate POS Dashboard"/></a></div>
 <br></br>